ravangen/graphql-rate-limit/README.md

 ### Request Identification

 A key is generated to identify each request for each field being rate limited.
-The key is recommended to be unique per field to ensure isolation.
+To ensure isolation, the key is recommended to be unique per field.

 By default, a rate limited field is identified by the key `${info.parentType}.${info.fieldName}`.
 This does _not_ provide user or client independent rate limiting.
 User A could consume all the capacity and starve out User B.

 Provide a customized `keyGenerator` to use `context` information to ensure user/client isolation.
+See [context example](examples/context/README.md) for isolating requests.

 ### Target Objects and Fields